 But we must also come to cherish and shelter the beautiful things we find in people and ourselves.
 Those shiny belongings that pull us in and attract our attention.
 These are the things we should help to keep polished and glistening.
 Those are the things that demand our nurturing so they two do not become broken by a world that will do it’s best to crack us all.

-We Don’t Have To Always Give The World Everything
+We Don’t Have To Give The World Everything Inside You

 There are things living inside you that you will never show the world.
 And thank god that you don’t.
 There are ugly things like revenge and madness and jealousy and rage.
 Festering, disgusting things inside you that smell like piss and shit and blood and venom.
 Those things should not often see the light of day but they should be recognized and investigated because they come from somewhere broken in you and make you who you are.